Rhodes, New South Wales: Railway

 Rhodes railway station is on the T9 Northern Line of the Sydney Trains network.
 The station is about 30 minutes from the Sydney central business district by rail.

 Buses

 Busways and Transit Systems provide services along Concord Road and Rider Boulevard.
 The Baylink Shuttle provides services along Gauthorpe Street and Walker Street.

-Road Network and bridges
+Road network

 The Ryde Bridge links Rhodes to Ryde, across the Parramatta River.
 Rhodes is on a major north–south road system through the suburbs of Sydney, the A3.
 It is close to two main east–west links, Victoria Road to the north and the M4 Western Motorway/Parramatta Road/City West Link to the south.

 Bennelong Bridge

 The Bennelong Bridge across Homebush Bay for buses, emergency services, cyclists and pedestrians opened in May 2016 from Gauthorpe Street in Rhodes to Footbridge Boulevarde in Wentworth Point.
 The bridge will affect access by boats into the southern part of the bay and its potential use for recreational sailing, although kayaking would be less affected except near the Rhodes shore.